-How Stephen and Ayesha Curry Have Defied the Basketball Couple Curse and Make Their Marriage Work
+Basketball Lives: How Stephen and Ayesha Curry Make Their Enviable Marriage Work

 A post shared by Ayesha Curry (@ayeshacurry) on

-The couple do make a point of stealing away for parents-only time when they can, such as last summer when they went to Paris and Lake Como for a romantic getaway.
+The couple do make a point of stealing away for parents-only time when they can, such as when they went to Paris and Lake Como for a romantic getaway in the summer of 2017, or their adults-only trip to Cabo San Lucas for this past Valentine's Day.
 Ayesha agreed with Jason Kennedy's assessment that Steph Curry has helped maked it cool for an athlete to visibly be in love with his wife.

 "I think he's just never been the stereotypical guy in that environment.
 I'm proud of him for making that cool," she said, laughing.
 A proud homebody, her ideal date night is getting the kids to bed early, staying at home, "and just hammering through wine, watching TV and just cuddling."

 The most romantic thing Steph's ever done?
 Breakfast in bed on Mother's Day, preparing recipes out of Ayesha's cookbook.
-"And for him to wake up early is, like, a big deal," she told Jason.
+"And for him to wake up early is, like, a big deal," she told Kennedy.
 "So when he does that it's really, really special to me, and he puts so much effort into it."

-They welcomed their second child together, daughter Ryan Carson Curry, on July 10, 2015, after which Steph tweeted, "My wife is a champ!"
+They welcomed their second child, daughter Ryan Carson Curry, on July 10, 2015, after which Steph tweeted, "My wife is a champ!"
 Ayesha wrote on her blog, "The gift of life is truly an indescribable thing.
 We were fortunate enough to experience it all over again Friday night...
 Riley is completely enamored with her little sister and has taken on her role as big sister beautifully."

+In 2018, just in time for the fireworks, their son Canon W. Jack Curry was born on July 2.

+"We named him after my granddad," Steph shared on Stephen Jackson and Matt Barnes' All the Smoke podcast in January.
+"He's the first boy on either side [of our family].
+First boy grandbaby.
+He's spoiled rotten, but he's unbelievable."

+"I have three kids, 7, 4 and 1, and the first three weeks that I was hurt I was like a stay-at-home dad," he told All the Smoke.

+"Do all the stuff that I'd always wanted to do, like take 'em to school, pick 'em up, go to all the extracurricular activities," Steph continued.
+"My daughter's in horseback riding, playing soccer.
+Just being at every event without any excuse like, 'Oh I gotta be somewhere,' or having to be on a road trip and stuff."

-When he's on the road, Steph relies on FaceTime to check in with his wife (who uses the opportunity to catch up on This Is Us) and daughters, and when he's home he's a hands-on dad, one who knows all the words to the Moana soundtrack as evidenced by his recent Carpool Karaoke appearance.
+When he's on the road, he relies on FaceTime to check in with his wife (who uses the undisputed TV time to catch up on This Is Us) and kids, and when he's home he's a hands-on dad, one who knows all the words to the Moana soundtrack, as evidenced by a Carpool Karaoke appearance.
 And we're fairly certain that the family has stock in matching pajamas.

 "The thing I love about him is that he's not too cool for school.
 He'll get down on the floor and play with the girls.
 He'll put on dress-up clothes if he has to, and he's very patient, which is something I'm not.
 We balance each other out," Ayesha told Parents.

-After Riley stole the spotlight during one of her dad's postgame interviews (that came about when she spied her dad walking past the room where family members hang out to get to the interview room and insisted upon joining him), Steph said that the 3-year-old had automatically become more famous than him or his wife.
+After Riley stole the spotlight during one of her dad's postgame interviews (that came about when she spied her dad walking past the room where family members hang out to get to the interview room and insisted upon joining him), Steph said that Riley had automatically become more famous than him or his wife.

 "People recognize her way faster than they do me or Ayesha," he said.
 "And if we go somewhere and she's not with us, that's the first question they ask, is 'where's Riley?'"

-Nothing has changed—now 5-year-old Riley co-starred with her dad in an ESPN commercial last fall.
+Nothing has changed—Riley even co-starred with her dad in an ESPN commercial.

-My little family!
-God is good.
-Can’t believe there’s only 3ish months until there’s 5 of us. 🐣

-Ayesha—who's no casual basketball fan—also made her own sports-page-and-beyond headlines in June 2016 when she criticized the officiating during the NBA Finals, tweeting that Game 6 was "absolutely rigged for money...or ratings" and causing a debate in the sporting world about whether the players' partners were helping or hurting by weighing in like that.
-(Gabrielle Union is another wife who refuses to censor herself when she has an observation to make.)

-Ayesha deleted that tweet about 30 minutes later and explained, "tweeted in the heat of the moment because the call was uncalled for."
-She added, "Police racial profiled my father and told him to remove credentials and tried to arrest him.
-It's been a long night for me.
-I apologize:" and "I'm okay that we lost...
-I just can't take people coming at my family for absolutely no reason.
-Something I don't understand or stand for."
+As for bonding with his little boy, Steph told Barnes and Jackson, "Low key, I feel like I just met him.
+My wife was holding him hostage the first whole year.
+My girls also got a hold of him.
+I'm like, 'Canon, I'm over here man!
+What's up?'"

+Happily, Canon was born healthy and Ayesha was back on her feet in swift fashion.
+And when she's on her feet, she's unstoppable.

-"I may have to cut the Wi-Fi off at my house," Steph joked to reporters before Game 7 (which Cleveland went on to win, storming back from a 3-1 series deficit).
-Asked about his wife's comments, he said, "There's nothing really that's going to distract me from what's happening on the court.
+"I may have to cut the Wi-Fi off at my house," Steph joked to reporters before Game 7 of the 2016 NBA Finals (which Cleveland went on to win, storming back from a 3-1 series deficit) when questioned about some tweets Ayesha had fired off after Game 6, criticizing the officiating and calling the game "absolutely rigged for money...or ratings."
+She, in turn, was criticized for weighing in at all.

+Steph added, "There's nothing really that's going to distract me from what's happening on the court.
 You're going to get asked about it and it's between me and Ayesha, the conversations about what happened.

 "Other than that, it doesn't take any spotlight off of what my job is on the floor and what these next 48 minutes are going to be like in Game 7, so that's all I'm worried about."

-The Warriors may not have repeated as champions, but the Currys still looked like winners at the game of life when they jetted off to St. Tropez to unwind that July.
-And they still had plenty to celebrate: Steph won his second consecutive league MVP title and Ayesha had opened her first pop-up restaurant, International Smoke (now a three-location franchise), and was about to release her first cookbook, Seasons of Life.
+The Warriors may not have repeated as champions that year, but the Currys still looked like winners at the game of life when they jetted off to St. Tropez to unwind that July.
+And they still had plenty to celebrate: Steph won his second consecutive league MVP title and Ayesha had opened her first pop-up restaurant, International Smoke (now a four-location franchise) with chef Michael Mina, and was about to release her first cookbook, Seasons of Life.

-Her own Food Network series, Ayesha's Home Kitchen, premiered in October 2016 (originally Ayesha Homemade) and she has since launched a line of signature kitchenware and her own meal-prep delivery service, Homemade.
-(Incidentally, she also hosted the latest season of The Great American Baking Show, but ABC pulled it after two episodes when past sexual harassment accusations against pastry chef and show judge Johnny Iuzzini came to light.)
+Her own Food Network series, Ayesha's Home Kitchen, premiered in October 2016 (originally Ayesha Homemade) and she has since launched a line of signature kitchenware, meal-prep kits and other items, all now sold on her website, Homemade.

+She has also added CoverGirl model to her resume, partnered with farm-to-bottle juice company Züpa Noma, was given No Kid Hungry's Champion Award for her efforts to end childhood hunger, and landed on Forbes' "30 Under 30" list in 2017.

+Last year, the "mompreneur" brought her skills to work hosting the digital series Fempire, in which she helped aspiring women business owners get their ideas off the ground, on Ellen Tube.

-Steph, who's returned the career support by appearing on her show and collaborating with her on a food-themed app game, has said that his wife really is always cooking at home, whipping up late-night snacks at a moment's notice and making family dinners.
-He told ABC News last year that he's happy to go to the grocery store—when Ayesha says he can.
+Steph, who's returned the career support by appearing on her shows and collaborating with her on a food-themed app game, has said that his wife really is always cooking at home, whipping up late-night snacks at a moment's notice and making family dinners.
+He told ABC News that he's happy to go to the grocery store—when Ayesha says he can.

 "My wife doesn't let me do it that often, 'cause I always mess somethin' up," he said, laughing.
 "I'll forget one of the main ingredients for the recipe...So I'm on a short leash, when it comes to the grocery store runs.
 But I like doin' it."

-"I'll forget one of the main ingredients for the-- for the recipe ...
-So, I'm on a short leash, when it comes to the grocery store runs.
-But I like doin' it," he added.

-Ayehsa told FabFitFun, which featured her Homemade-brand mugs in its most recent Winter Box, "As a mom, I hit road bumps really often.
+Ayehsa told FabFitFun, which previously featured her Homemade-brand mugs in its Winter Box, "As a mom, I hit road bumps really often.
 There are days when you feel you aren't good enough or not doing enough.
 My husband is the one that keeps me going.
 [He] is my driving, motivating force, and I'm really appreciative of him for that."

 Ronald Martinez/Getty Images